Does the thickness or number of pieces of the slate on a pool table matter much?

 Can jump shots, massé shots, and tapping down on a ball damage the slate?

 Table slate is amazingly tough stuff, especially with the cloth covering, which helps distribute and dampen the force some.
 Jump shots, massé shots, and tapping down (even hard) will not cause damage to the slate, assuming there isn’t a big hole in the cloth at the spot of impact.
-White “burn marks” might appear on the cloth, which is only a minor form of “damage,” but this doesn’t really affect the cloth very much.
+White “burn marks” or “skid marks” might appear on the cloth, which is only a minor form of “damage,” but this doesn’t really affect the cloth very much.
 A much bigger problem for the cloth is multiple skid marks at a single location, for example from power breaking from the same spot over an over with no “break pad” (a small piece of spare cloth under the CB).
 This will eventually wear the cloth down to the slate at that point.

 Dr. Dave keeps this site commercial free, with no ads.
 If you appreciate the free resources, please consider making a one-time or monthly donation to show your support: